rotbau/nsx-t-docs/Step 9: Create NSX PKS Mgmt Plane Objects.md

 9.16 Register new Certifcate for API Access

-* IN NSX Manager click on ID of the NSX-T_API_CERT created in step 9.15.
+* IN NSX Manager click on ID of the NSX_API_CERT created in step 9.15.
   * Copy the ID to clipboard
 * On CLI-VM command line run the following command pasting the ID copied above in place of the [certificateID]
   * `export CERTIFICATE_ID=[certificateID]`